Robert Stack

-Robert Stack (born Charles Langford Modini Stack; January 13, 1919 – May 14, 2003) was an American actor.
+Robert Stack (born Charles Langford Modini Stack; January 13, 1919 – May 14, 2003) was an American actor and television host.
 Known for his deep voice and commanding presence, he appeared in over forty feature films.
-He starred in the highly successful ABC television series The Untouchables (1959–1963), for which he won the 1960 Primetime Emmy Award for Outstanding Performance by an Actor in a Series, and later hosted/narrated the true-crime series Unsolved Mysteries (1987–2002).
+He starred in the ABC television series The Untouchables (1959–1963), for which he won the 1960 Primetime Emmy Award for Outstanding Performance by an Actor in a Series, and later hosted/narrated the true-crime series Unsolved Mysteries (1987–2002).
 He was also nominated for an Academy Award for Best Supporting Actor for his role in the film Written on the Wind (1956).
-Later in his career, Stack was known for his deadpan comedy roles that lampooned his dramatic on-screen persona, most notably as Capt.
-Rex Kramer in Airplane!
+Later in his career, Stack was known for his deadpan comedy roles that lampooned his dramatic on-screen persona, most notably as Captain Rex Kramer in Airplane!
 (1980).

 Early life

 He was born Charles Langford Modini Stack in Los Angeles, California, but his first name, selected by his mother, was changed to Robert by his father.
 He spent his early childhood in Adria and Rome, becoming fluent in French and Italian at an early age, and did not learn English until returning to Los Angeles when he was seven.

 His parents divorced when he was a year old, and he was raised by his mother, Mary Elizabeth (née Wood).
-His father, James Langford Stack, a wealthy advertising agency owner, later remarried his mother, but died when Stack was 10.
+His father, James Langford Stack, a wealthy advertising agency owner, later remarried his ex-wife, but died when Stack was 10.

 He always spoke of his mother with the greatest respect and love.
 When he collaborated with Mark Evans on his autobiography, Straight Shooting, he included a picture of himself and his mother that he captioned "Me and my best girl".
 His maternal grandfather, opera singer Charles Wood, studied voice in Italy and performed there under the name "Carlo Modini."
 Stack had another opera-singer relative: American baritone Richard Bonelli (born George Richard Bunn), who was his uncle.

 Stack took some drama courses at the University of Southern California, where he played on the polo team.
 Clark Gable was a family friend.

 By the time he was 20, Stack had achieved minor fame as a sportsman.
 He was an avid polo player and shooter.
 His brother and he won the International Outboard Motor Championships, in Venice, Italy, and at age 16, he became a member of the All-American Skeet Team.
 He set two world records in skeet shooting and became national champion.
 In 1971, he was inducted into the National Skeet Shooting Hall of Fame.
 He was a Republican.

 The Piikani Nation of the Blackfoot Confederacy, which was known as the Peigan Nation before the 1990s, honored him by inducting him into their chieftainship in 1953 (July 2, 1953, Newspaper) as Chief Crow Flag.
 In 1962, Stack received the Golden Plate Award of the American Academy of Achievement.

 Career

-Stack took drama courses at Bridgewater State University, a mid-sized liberal-arts school located 25 miles southeast of Boston.
-His deep voice and good looks attracted the attention of producers in Hollywood.